paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2013-05-27-web_typography.md

 I'm sure further improvements could be made.
 Being able to host fonts on my own server gives me the opportunity to continue experimenting.

 ### 2. Openly licensed

 While I'm not adverse to paying for fonts, openly licensed typefaces provide this flexibility.
 There is often a perception that free fonts are poorly designed, but I was surprised by how many good open source fonts are now available.
 [Google Fonts][2], [Adobe Edge Fonts][3], [Open Font Library][4] and [Font Squirrel][5] are invaluable sources for such fonts, all of which can used locally as well as on the web.

 ### 3. OpenType support

 In trying to replicate the mix of type treatments used in Bradshaw's Guide, I made heavy use of [OpenType features][6].
 For example, if you browse the site in Safari or earlier versions of IE, you'll miss the extensive use of small caps.
 Although OpenType features can increase the size of individual font files, conversely, the extra options they provided can negate the need for additional weights and styles.
 Put simply, OpenType features help you achieve more, with less.

-## The Missing Web Typography Tool
+## The missing web typography tool

 After an extensive search, I opted to use [Kameron][7] for headings, a chunky slab serif that contrasted strongly with [Linux Libertine][8], a delicate serif I had chosen for body copy.

 {% include figure.html